Recovery efforts are focused on power restoration in Florida communities as sweltering heat moves in after Hurricane Idalia – KION546

 But deaths have been reported elsewhere.
 Two men were killed in separate, weather-related crashes Wednesday morning as Idalia barreled across Florida, Sgt.
 Steve Gaskins of the state’s highway patrol said.

-And in Georgia, a man trying to cut a tree on a highway in Lowndes County died after a tree fell on him, Sheriff Ashley Paulk told CNN.
+Another death was reported in southern Georgia’s Lowndes County, where a man trying to cut a tree on a highway died after a tree fell on him, Sheriff Ashley Paulk told CNN.

 Officials praise residents obeying evacuation warnings

-And although some deaths were related to Idalia’s wrath, some have said its impacts could have been much worse and credited both the accurate forecast and people’s decisions to follow evacuation warnings.
+The human impact could have been much worse, according to some experts who credited both the accurate forecast and people’s decisions to follow evacuation warnings.

 “It seems that people have heeded that call, and we’re grateful for that,” said Kevin Guthrie, who heads the Florida Division of Emergency Management.